AkhilaVulluri/Vehicle-Dynamics/README.md

 # Vehicle Dynamics Articles 🚗⚙️

-This repository contains my articles and notes on **Vehicle Dynamics** concepts such as Rolling Resistance, Aerodynamics, Tire Mechanics, and more.
+This repository contains my articles, notes, and explanations on **Vehicle Dynamics** concepts such as **Rolling Resistance, Aerodynamics, Tire Mechanics, Gradient Forces, Road-Load Modeling**, and more.

-The goal is to simplify complex automotive engineering topics into clear, practical, and engaging explanations.
+The goal is to **simplify complex automotive engineering topics** into clear, practical, and engaging explanations that help students, engineers, and professionals understand real-world vehicle behavior.

 ---